top

 by Michael Thomét

 The House at the End of Rosewood Street is a Glulx interactive fiction game written with Inform 7 and is © 2013 by Michael Thomét.
-It was an entry at IF Comp 2013, TODO.
+It was an entry at IF Comp 2013 where it took 16th place.

 TODO